LiquidNexus/Dots/README.md

 # Dots

-A quick way to get set up up after a fresh install
+A quick way to get set up after a fresh install.

+The script setup.sh will install alacritty and zsh with the needed plugins, fonts and themes to get back up to speed.

 Term: Alacritty